nicholaswunz/BPA-meta-analysis/README.md

 This repository contains code and data needed to reproduce the article:

-**Wu N. C., & Seebacher, F.** Effect of the plastic pollutant bisphenol A on the biology of aquatic organisms: A meta-analysis (2020) *Global Change Biology*, DOI: xxxx
+**Wu N. C., & Seebacher, F.** Effect of the plastic pollutant bisphenol A on the biology of aquatic organisms: A meta-analysis (2020) *Global Change Biology*, DOI: https://doi.org/10.1111/gcb.15127

 **Raw data**
 - meta data raw.csv    - Meta-data used for the meta-analysis.